junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He bolts out of the door, heading directly back to his room.
 Lucifer's laughter haunts him all the way up.

-He doesn't run into any demon on his way.
+He doesn't run into any demons on his way.

 Outside his room, it almost looks like a military patrol routine right there.
 Two hunters patrol the left and right of the hallway.
-Jo stands straight facing outside.
+Jo stands straight, facing outside.
 And when he comes in, he meets Ellen at the foot of the bed.

 "How's he?"
 Dean finds his knees weaken the minute he reaches the bedside.
 He allows them to give way and kneels down by the bedside.

 "Getting better, I think," Ellen answers, quietly moving farther.
-"Breathing and everything, but you probably know angel ER better than me."
+"Breathing and everything, but you probably know the angel ER better than me."

 Dean studies Cas's face carefully.
 He does look better, like Ellen said.
-His breathing is stronger, to the extent Dean doesn't have to test below his nose to know he is breathing.
+His breathing is stronger, to the extent that Dean doesn't have to test below his nose to know he is breathing.
 His chest heaves and falls quietly like waves on a calm sea.

-His eyes are still stingy.
+His eyes are still stinging.

-*Everything has a price.* He thinks bitterly. *How can this world ask me to put a price for you?*
+*Everything has a price.* He thinks bitterly. *How can this world ask me to put a price on you?*

 "How are things with demons?"
 Ellen prompts.